There are many things I love about making my own homemade mild yellow curry powder mix.

 - Online herbal suppliers

-So if you’re having trouble finding any one or more of these yellow curry powder ingredients, then use my list as inspiration for other places that you could look.
+So if you’re having trouble finding any one or more of these ingredients to make your own yellow curry powder, then use my list as inspiration for other places that you could look.

 My inspiration for this mild curry powder recipe